 Simply stated, keep walking!
 Not only that but don’t be afraid to break a sweat.
 Pick up the pace and I promise you will notice a difference in the pain you experience!

 What is the best way for me to incorporate walking as an exercise for lower back pain?

 First, you need to test to see what your current walking threshold is now.
 Can you only walk 10 feet down the hallway?
 Can you walk down the driveway?
 What about down the street and back?

 We are all at different points and have a different pain threshold.
 What I need you to do is stop thinking or worrying about where others are with their recovery and focus on you.
 Walk at your pace and challenge yourself based off of YOUR improvement.
-Comparison will kill your chances to healing as fast as you may want.
+Comparison will kill your chances of healing as fast as you may want.

 When choosing your distance you want to make sure you are stopping BEFORE you notice an increase in discomfort.
 Keep the pace brisk and be sure to challenge your distance according to how your body is reacting to the “walking workouts”.

 Make these a priority